ConfederacyOfGaia/Gaia/character-creation.md

 Characters can still take a Feat in place of an ability score increase whenever they earn one.
 This schedule of Feats and ability score increases overrides those of each class.

-## Initial ability score generation

-Because PCs are considered extraordinary, the ability score generation options tends to produce powerful characters.
-Roll 3d4+5 7 times and arrange the top 6 however you want, and then add racial modifiers.

-In addition to racial ability score bonuses, each class gets +1 to each of their primary ability scores (the ones listed as Saving Throw proficiencies) to indicate the training they've received.